 The Kempton racecourse is located 16 miles from the vibrant city of London.
-This makes it a perfect entertainment venue for horse racing enthusiasts.
+This makes it a perfect entertainment venue for horse race enthusiasts.

-With beautiful woodland and two lakes, Kempton barely disappoints.
-The accessibility of this sought after racing venue makes it tremendously convenient for all racegoers from all over the UK and overseas.
+With its beautiful woodland and two lakes, this racecourse barely disappoints.
+The accessibility of this sought-after venue makes it tremendously convenient for all racegoers from all over the UK and overseas.
 Besides that, it is home to several Grade 1 steeplechase races.

-Find all today’s latest free horse racing tips including tips for Kempton (All-weather and turf tracks) from the most respected professional tipsters from UK and Ireland.
+Find all today’s latest free horse racing tips, including tips for Kempton (All-weather and turf tracks) from UK and Ireland’s most respected professional tipsters.

 Kempton racecourse history